CojoCompany/stowaway/README.md

 Optionally, Stowaway can send data in real time over the network using ZeroMQ.
 To activate that functionality, just make sure to install `pyzmq`:

     conda install pyzmq

-### Mariadb-MySql Set up

-Download and install mariadb server and client

-    sudo apt-get install mariadb-server

-Modify configuration to include remote access.
-Find the line bind-address on the file 'my.cnf' and change 127.0.0.1 by 0.0.0.0.
-Save the file

-    sudo nano /etc/mysql/my.cnf

-Restart service

-    sudo service mysql restart

-Configure and create the data base for sensors info ('sensors'), a new user ('cypress'), password ('cypress') and privileges

-    mysql -u root -p
-    mysql> CREATE DATABASE sensors;
-    mysql> CREATE USER 'cypress'@'localhost' IDENTIFIED BY 'cypress';
-    mysql> GRANT ALL PRIVILEGES ON sensors.* TO 'cypress'@'%';
-    mysql> flush PRIVILEGES;
-    mysql> quit

-Download and install MySQLdb module for python within the virtual environment and required dependencies

-    sudo apt-get install libmysqlclient-dev
-    pip install mysqlclient

 ## Connecting the CY8CKIT-048 to the Raspberry Pi 3